RNLI house style

 - We are committed to making RNLI communications accessible to everyone, online and offline.

-- The Disability Discrimination Act 1995 requires the RNLI as a service provider to take reasonable steps to ensure that all printed material and marketing activities are accessible to people with disabilities.
+- The Equality Act 2010 requires the RNLI as a service provider to take reasonable steps to ensure that all printed material and marketing activities are accessible to people with disabilities.

-- We can make RNLI communications more accessible to visually impaired people at little, or no, additional cost.
+- We can make RNLI communications more accessible to people with visual impairment and to people who have hearing loss at little, or no, additional cost.